KarelPeeters/HwLang/design/design.md

 ### Assignments

+Clock/Reset/State:
-Do we want separate clocked vs non-clocked assignments?
+* Do we want separate clocked vs non-clocked assignments?
-How do assignments know which clock to use?
+* How do assignments know which clock to use?
 Infer from LHS and RHS (which must match)?
 Or have some default clock per function?
-If there are multiple clocks, explicitly set the current clock within some scope?
+  * If there are multiple clocks, explicitly set the current clock within some scope?
-How to deal with reset values for delays?
+* How to deal with reset values for delays?

+Typing:
+* allow automatic widening of types? or with a separate operator?
+  * literals automatically widen anyway, so this would only be for arithmetic expressions
+* maybe stick to `truncate`, `extend`, ... for consistency at first

 ```
 a = b